dhuseby/did-git-spec/did-git-spec.md

 ### Shared Overlay Repositories

 The Overlay Data Capture Architecture aims to be a universal tool for data interoperability.
-It provides for multi-dimensional schemas which can be dynamically linked to allow for data pooling and frictionless data sharing.
-In the case of multiple parties wanting to work together to create standard schemas for a particular use case (an industry consortium standardizing product labels, for instance) but who don't necessarily trust one another, this method provides the ability to enforce a governance framework for managing a shared repository while not giving any one entity the keys to the castle.
+It provides for multi-dimensional schemas which can be dynamically linked to allow for efficient data pooling.
+In case multiple parties want to work together to create standard schemas for a particular use case (an industry consortium standardizing product labels, for instance) but don't necessarily trust one another, this method provides the ability to enforce a governance framework for managing a shared repository while not giving any one entity the keys to the castle.

 # Git DID Method